 Jewellery - Small stud style earrings which need to be removed for PE/Sports activities.
 Long hair should be tied back for PE/Sports activities and cooking.

-Refreshments School Milk: This is available free to all children under 5 years of age and can be purchased by parents for the over 5s.
-Please collect a form from the school office or go directly to the website www.coolmilk.com if you would like them to have milk at morning break.
-Fruit and Vegetable Scheme: All children in Key Stage 1 (Reception, Year 1/2) are entitled to a free piece of fruit or vegetable daily.
-For children in years 3, 4 and 5 parents are able to pre purchase fruit on a termly basis via the school money website.
-Start of the school day 08.45 - 12.00 hrs Morning session 13.00 - 15.15 hrs Afternoon session Children should arrive at 8.45am and be supervised on the playground by a parent/adult (unless in Year 6 in which case they may be dropped off or walk to school, with the relevant written permissions from 8:30am).
+Start of the school day 8:45am - 12:00pm Morning session 1:00pm - 3:15pm Afternoon session Children should arrive at 8.45am and be supervised on the playground by a parent/adult (unless in Year 6 in which case they may be dropped off or walk to school, with the relevant written permissions from 8:30am).
 Teachers meet their class on the playground, where the children line up and take them into class.
-Any equipment outside on the playground is for use within school time only as it may be set up in preparation for a lesson.
-We are also insured only for children on roll so the school bikes etc. should not be used by younger/older siblings please.
-Please ensure your children arrive at school on time and are collected promptly.
-If you arrive late at school please inform the school office.
+Any equipment outside on the playground, including the trim trail and bikes are for use within school time only.
+Please ensure your child arrives at school on time and is collected promptly.
+If your child arrives after 9am this will be recorded as 'late'.
 Persistent lateness will be discussed with parents/carers and may be referred to WSCC Pupil Investigation Team.
+If your child arrives after 9:30am this will be recorded as 'unauthorised absence' in line with WSCC policy.
 When dropping your children off at school, or collecting them at any time, parents are requested to park in the visitor car park at the front of the school or if there are siblings in Steyning Grammar School (Rock Road) then their car park may be used.
 At the end of the day, parents are advised to arrive from 3:05pm to avoid congestion with coaches picking up from SGS.
-Children finish at 3:15pm.
-End of day Procedures School finishes at 3:15pm .Children and the teacher must know the arrangements for collection from school, particularly when, for any reason, the usual arrangements are altered.
+End of day procedures School finishes at 3:15pm .Children and the teacher must know the arrangements for collection from school, particularly when, for any reason, the usual arrangements are altered.
 A brief note/telephone call to the school office or the teacher concerned will help avoid confusion or even distress at the end of the afternoon.
 It is very helpful, if parents are delayed, that they ring the school and let us know an estimated time of arrival.
 We do understand if you have been occasionally unavoidably delayed.
 However we ask you to be mindful that staff frequently have meetings after school or run clubs and supervision can therefore be difficult.
 Persistent lateness in collecting children will be discussed with parents/carers and may be referred to WSCC Pupil Investigation Team.
-School Lunches/Refreshments Children either bring a packed lunch to school, or eat a hot lunch that is prepaid for and provided by Chartwells.
-Hot meals are ordered on line at www.mealselector.co.uk Visit their website to have a look at a sample menu and order your lunches.
-Free school meals are now provided for all Reception, year one and year two children.
-Free school meals are also available for families who are receiving income support.
-Application forms are available from the school office.
-School Milk: This is available free to all children under 5 years of age and can be purchased by parents for the over 5s.
-Please collect a form from the school office or go directly to the website www.coolmilk.com if you would like them to have milk at morning break.
-Fruit and Vegetable Scheme: All children in Key Stage 1 (Reception, Year 1/2) are entitled to a free piece of fruit or vegetable daily.
-For children in years 3, 4 and 5 parents are able to pre purchase fruit on a termly basis via the school money website.
-Communication Please ensure the office has up to date contact details for you so we may contact you either with routine information or in the case of an emergency.
-Much of our communication is via email.
-Paper copies of letters can be provided should a parent/carer not have internet access.
-Please let the office know, in this instance.
-When we have short messages/reminders to relay to parents we operate a text message service.
-The text message is sent to one mobile or landline phone number, the preference to be indicated by parents.
-We operate an 'Open Door' policy so should you need to speak to your child's class teacher or the Headteacher, please do not hesitate to contact us.
-We just ask you to be mindful that mornings can be a busy time for teachers preparing for the day ahead, so after school may be better.
-Appointments can be made via the office or through the class teacher.
-Every year we provide two Parent Consultation evenings when parents will have the opportunity for a personal conversation with their class teacher to discuss how their child is getting on in school.
-Parents are welcome to speak with either the Headteacher or class teacher at other times during the school year as they require.
-We also hold an annual Open Afternoon for parents and each term there are opportunities for parents to attend various curriculum workshops/meetings and parents are usually invited to the 'Fabulous Finish' for their child's class each term.
-Please see our Communications Policy on our school website for further details.
 Volunteers We welcome parent volunteers in school.
 If you are interested in becoming a volunteer, please contact the school office.
 DBS (police) checks are necessary and other checks may be carried out in line with statutory requirements.
 We provide induction and other relevant Child Protection training prior to you supporting in class.
 Friends of Thakeham School We know that your child will enjoy a good start to schooling here.
 The staff, governors and FOTS (Friends of Thakeham School) work with each other for the benefit of the children.
-FOTS provides a means for parents to meet socially and (as ever) fund raise!
+FOTS provides a means for parents to meet socially, to provide events for the children and (as ever) fund raise!
 FOTS meetings are held termly or half-termly, depending on the number of issues for discussion.
 You are welcome to attend any meeting.
 The agenda is published beforehand, but if you have any additional points to raise you may do so at the meeting.
-After the meeting, minutes are published on the website.
-Many of the events organised by FOTS aim to raise funds for the school; being a small school there is always a need for more cash to buy equipment for the library, playground and class-rooms.
-Events include film nights, discos, Fayres and an Easter Egg Hunt.
 If you have any ideas for new things to try out, or want to offer help in any way (specific or general) then please do not wait to be asked - any volunteered help is accepted with enthusiasm!
 Simply make yourself known to the committee or any member of staff - the rest will follow (see website for details).